-Feature Named Description Action Parameters @ParameterLayout#named() @ParameterLayout#describedAs()
+Feature Named Description Action @ActionLayout#named() @ActionLayout#describedAs() Action Parameters @ParameterLayout#named() @ParameterLayout#describedAs()

-If you're running on Java 8, then note that it's possible to write Isis applications without using @ParameterLayout(named=...) annotation.
+If you're running on Java 8, then note that it's possible to write Isis applications without using @ParameterLayout(named=···) annotation.
 Support for this can be found in the (non-ASF) Incode Platform's paraname8 metamodel extension (non-ASF).
 (In the future we'll fold this into core).

 See also our guidance on upgrading to Java 8.